SystemsApproach/private5g/software/gnbsim.rst

 Note that container name ``gnbsim-1`` is constructed from the ``prefix`` variable defined in the ``docker`` section of ``vars/main.yml``, with ``-1`` indicating the first container.

+In addition to scaling up the workload you put on the Core, you can also experiment with the emulation settings defined in any or all of the config files in ``deps/gnbsim/config/``.
+Focusing on ``profile2`` in particular (because it sends data packets after registering each UE), variable ``defaultAs: "192.168.250.1"`` specifies the target of ICMP Echo Request packets.
+Changing the value to the IP address of a real-world server (e.g., ``8.8.8.8``) causes the emulated UE to actually ping that server.
+Success is a good indication that your Aether cluster is properly configured to support end-to-end connectivity.